FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 We've all been there, managing countless passwords, hoping they're strong enough to protect against security threats.
 But in today’s digital world, passwords alone aren’t sufficient.
 That’s why Two-Factor Authentication (2FA) has become essential.

 FlowFuse understands this need.
 By enabling 2FA, even if someone gets hold of your password, they'll still require a second form of verification—like a code sent to your phone—to access your account.
 This simple yet powerful layer of security ensures your data is much safer from unauthorized access.
+However, when Single Sign-On (SSO) is enabled, 2FA will be replaced by SSO's authentication process.

 To set up 2FA in FlowFuse, you’ll need to head over to **User Settings > Security > Two-Factor Authentication**.
 It’s as simple as clicking the "Enable Two-Factor Authentication" button, scanning the QR code displayed on the platform with your authenticator app, and then entering the code from your app back into FlowFuse.
 Once you've done that, 2FA will be up and running, adding that extra layer of security to your account!